 This gene encodes a member of the eyes absent (EYA) family of proteins.
 The encoded protein may act as a transcriptional activator and have a role during development.
 It can act as a mediator of chemoresistance and cell survival in Ewing sarcoma cells, where this gene is up-regulated via a micro-RNA that binds to the 3' UTR of the transcript.
 A similar protein in mice acts as a transcriptional activator.
 Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Sep 2013]

 GeneCards Summary for EYA3 Gene

 EYA3 (EYA Transcriptional Coactivator And Phosphatase 3) is a Protein Coding gene.
-Diseases associated with EYA3 include ewing sarcoma.
-Among its related pathways are DNA Double-Strand Break Repair and G2/M DNA damage checkpoint.
-GO annotations related to this gene include chromatin binding and protein tyrosine/serine/threonine phosphatase activity.
-An important paralog of this gene is EYA1.
+Diseases associated with EYA3 include Ewing Sarcoma.
+Among its related pathways are DNA Double-Strand Break Repair and DNA Double Strand Break Response.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and protein tyrosine/serine/threonine phosphatase activity.
+An important paralog of this gene is EYA4.

 UniProtKB/Swiss-Prot for EYA3 Gene